TraceyHolinka/vuejs-email-renderer/README.md

 yarn test:unit
 ```

-## Test the performance of the render
+## Test the performance of the renderer

 ``` bash
 node ./test/performance/renderer.js